Professional Golf Studies

 Course overview

-Transform your passion for golf into a career.
+Transform your passion for golf into a career with this foundation programme.
 The PGA Training Academy, based at The Belfry, offers world-class golf education, blending tradition with innovation.
 With over 50 years of experience and strong ties to the University of Birmingham, it stands as a global leader in professional golf training.

 The course has enabled me to continuously hone my craft in a practical environment, whilst having the theory to support where and when necessary.